denniedegroot/com.google.tts/README.txt

-Let Homey broadcast a text message to your Google Home devices.

-Currently supports:
-- Google Cast Devices

-Limitations
-- Messages that contain over 200 characters are not supported by Google
-- Only one message is played when sending multiple messages to the same device, create a timeout to play your next message
+This app will cast a given text of maximal 200 characters to a Google cast device or broadcast the text to all devices.
+A high number of languages are supported.
+The action flow allows you to not cast to muted devices or to a group of cast devices like a Nest Mini stereo pair.